skeelogy/ifc-ar-flood/README.md

 ### Browser Support

-Works only in Google Chrome (recommended) and Mozilla FireFox
+Tested only in Google Chrome (recommended) and Mozilla FireFox

 ### Useful Info